 Being polite and respectful always helps.
 But it goes far beyond minding your please-and-thank-yous though; you need to make people you interact with feel valued.

-"Is this a good time?" is one of the most important questions at work.
+"Is this a good time?" is one of the most critical questions at work.

 Having a little chat at work is vital to being well-liked, but having the emotional intelligence to know whether they're interested or bored/irritated/disgusted is even more important.